LispCookbook/cl-cookbook/iteration.md

 ### Generators

-Use `generate` and `next`.
 A generator is lazy, it goes to the next value when said explicitly.

+Use `generate` and `next`:

 ~~~lisp
 (iter (for i in '(1 2 3 4 5))